mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 pilots do not use a holographic joystick but instead some other virtual tool to manoeuvre the ship.

-Video or holographic displays vary from ship-to- ship.
+Video or holographic displays vary from ship-to-ship.
 Some pilots only run a few screens to prevent from having too many distractions but the standard displays that every pilot uses includes a feed from the astrogation computer, a sensor array display that